-So, before we move towards the GL account expansion part in Sage 500, you should be aware of the fact that once you have set up the GL account structure in the chart of account in Sage 500, you would not be able to delete it, change its type, or reduce the size of it.
+So, before we move toward the GL account expansion part in Sage 500, you should be aware of the fact that once you have set up the GL account structure in the chart of accounts in Sage 500, you would not be able to delete it, change its type, or reduce the size of it.

 So, the only change that you can actually perform in an already set up GL account structure is that you can expand the size of an existing general ledger account segment or append the new segment at the end of the existing account structure.

 Process steps for Adding or Appending new Account Segment